Electromagnetic moments of ground and excited states calculated in heavy odd-N open-shell nuclei: Theory

 \subsection{Methodology}

 In this work, we follow the methodology for determining electromagnetic moments in heavy deformed odd nuclei that we developed in Ref.~\cite{(Bon23c)} and detailed in Ref.~\cite{(Wib25d)}.
-Here, we briefly outline this methodology, highlighting the unique or novel aspects of this study.
-In the Supplemental Material~\cite{supp-GdOs} and raw data repository~\cite{rep-GdOs}, we provide the databases of results both in numerical and graphical formats.
+Here, we briefly outline this methodology, highlighting its unique or novel aspects.
+In the Supplemental Material~\cite{supp-GdOs} and the raw data repository~\cite{rep-GdOs}, we provide the results database in both numerical and graphical formats.

 The specific steps required to achieve the results outlined below were as follows:

 \begin{enumerate} \item We began by determining the self-consistent neutron s.p.\ energies and wavefunctions in the spherical semi-magic nucleus $^{192}$Dy.
 This yielded degenerate orbitals characterized by the standard spherical quantum numbers of 2f$_{7/2}$, 1h$_{9/2}$, 3p$_{3/2}$, 2f$_{5/2}$, 3p$_{1/2}$, and 1i$_{13/2}$, as shown by the central points in Fig.~\ref{dy192.spectrum}.